 A total redesign by two legends, the Callaway 2019 PM Grind Wedge helps golfers elevate performance around the green.
 Phil Mickelson and Roger Cleveland identified 3 essential shots – The Knockdown, The Hit & Check, The Phlop – and design a lob wedge specifically to help any player hit those shots.
 Offset Groove-in-Groove technology utilizes micro-grooves machined into the face at a 20° angle to promote serious spin gains.
 Increased offset and a higher toe profile combine to promote proper ball positioning and enhanced playability from a variety of lies.
 4 micro-positive ridges machined into flat parts of the face – parallel to the grooves – to create 84 points of contact with the ball .
 Callaway testing indicates that Offset Groove-in-Groove placement promotes a spin increase of 12% compared to prior PM Grind Wedge.

 What Lob Wedge Should You Buy?

 Understanding how you intend to use your lob wedge is most important when considering which model to buy.
-For golfer looking simply to add another club for full swing distances inside 100 yards, full sole lob wedges around 58 degrees of loft may be best.
-Golfers looking to add versatility to their short game and give them more options around the greens may find crescent shaped lower bounce options to give them an advantage accessing pins.
-Testing these clubs for their distance as well as, their playability on particular and chip shots can give golfers insight into how each model performers in their hands.
+For golfer looking simply to add another club for full swing distances inside 100 yards, full wide sole lob wedges around 58 degrees of loft may be best.
+Golfers looking to add versatility to their short game and give them more options around the greens may find crescent shaped lower bounce options lob wedges to give them an advantage accessing pins.
+Testing these lob wedge clubs for their distance as well as, their playability on particular and chip shots can give golfers insight into how each model performers in their hands.
 Focus on lofts, grinds, and bounce angles when testing different wedges to help guarantee that your new club is adding new facets to your golf game.
 Thanks for reading.